zafarali/learning-angular/README.md

 The docs page regarding [forms](https://docs.angularjs.org/guide/forms) we find a whole load of neat tricks and tips that are demonstrated in [01-01-forms.html](https://github.com/zafarali/learning-angular/blob/master/01-1-forms.html).
 The page also demonstrates the abilities of `ng-show`, `ng-hide`, and validation techniques that AngularJS provides.
 ###02-Filters
 ####Custom filters
-There's only syntax to learn here, watched this [video] and see the (http://www.thinkster.io/angularjs/EnA7rkqH82/angularjs-filters) dummy code I [typed](https://github.com/zafarali/learning-angular/blob/master/02-1-filters.html) up.
-Another example is shown below using extra aruments that can be used as `text|decimal2binary:true`:
+There's only syntax to learn here, watch this [video](http://www.thinkster.io/angularjs/EnA7rkqH82/angularjs-filters) and see the ( dummy code I [typed](https://github.com/zafarali/learning-angular/blob/master/02-1-filters.html) up.
+Another example is shown below using extra arguments that can be used as `text|decimal2binary:true`:
 ```javascript
 //converts decimals to binary form (i don't think this really works)
 app.filter('decimal2binary', function(){